MicrosoftDocs/cpp-docs/docs/mfc/reference/message-map-macros-mfc.md

 There should be exactly one ON_MESSAGE macro statement in your message map for every user-defined message that must be mapped to a message-handler function.

 > [!NOTE]
 >  In addition to user-defined messages, ON_MESSAGE handles less common Windows messages.
-For more information, see Knowledge Base article [99848: INFO: Use ON_MESSAGE() Macro to Map Less-Common Messages](http://go.microsoft.com/fwlink/p/?linkid=192022).
+For more information, see [Message Maps](../../mfc/tn006-message-maps.md).

 For more information and examples, see [Message Handling and Mapping Topics](../../mfc/message-handling-and-mapping.md) and [User-Defined Handlers](user-defined-handlers.md)